AMReX-Astro/Castro/sphinx_docs/source/CastroInputs.rst

 The relevant runtime parameters are:

--  : name of file from which to read the grids (text; default: no file)
+-  amr.regrid_file: name of file from which to read the grids (text; default: no file)

    If set to a filename, e.g. fixed_girds, then list of grids